caesarhao/AgileDoctorDB/README.md

 * *control* : logic code, the main function is defined here.

 ## Bug logging:
 * A bug in EclipseLink: 2 OneToMany with same element type are mapped to a same relation table with a_b_b.
+This bug is corrected by introducing 2 new sub classes.